jfcostello/meeting-transcriber/readme.md

    ```

 Remember to ensure that you have the necessary API keys set in your `.env` file for the chosen `client_type`, except for `local_openai` which doesn't require an API key.

-### Summary Settings

-- `summary_type`: The type of summary to generate.
-This should match a key in the 'system_prompts' section or a filename in the `summary_type_presets_folder`.

-## Summary Type Presets

-You can create custom summary types by adding `.txt` files to the `summary_type_presets_folder`.
-The content of these files will be used as the system prompt for the LLM when generating summaries.
-There is a default meetings one there already, and a 'custom' one used for ad-hoc one off requests

 ## Supported File Types